Matt Vierling Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

+- The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in MLB.

-- The Astros' 3.95 team ERA ranks eighth among all MLB pitching staffs.
+- The Astros have the eighth-ranked team ERA across all league pitching staffs (3.95).

-- Astros pitchers combine to rank 18th in baseball in home runs surrendered (158 total, 1.2 per game).
+- Astros pitchers combine to rank 18th in baseball in home runs given up (159 total, 1.2 per game).

-- Valdez goes for his 10th victory when he makes the start for the Astros, his 25th of the season.
-He is 9-9 with a 3.55 ERA and 153 strikeouts in 154 2/3 innings pitched.
+- Brown (9-9) is trying for his 10th victory when he gets the starting nod for the Astros in his 24th start of the season.
+He's put together a 4.57 ERA in 128 2/3 innings pitched, with 143 strikeouts.

-- In his most recent time out on Saturday, the left-hander went five innings against the Seattle Mariners, giving up six earned runs while surrendering 10 hits.
+- In his most recent time out on Sunday, the right-hander went 2 2/3 innings against the Seattle Mariners, giving up six earned runs while surrendering eight hits.

+- The 24-year-old has a 4.57 ERA and 10.1 strikeouts per nine innings across 24 games this season, while giving up a batting average of .265 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.